 I’ve discussed in this blog before about what should be considered “inside” the game and “outside” the game.
 Where do the cameramen fit into this inside/outside dynamic?
 On the one hand, they are clearly inside the game because they’re physically present with the players.
 The game is the whole reason that the cameramen are there.
 On the other hand, the producers have given the players strict instructions to treat the cameramen as if they were outside the game.
 As if they have nothing to do with the players (except during interviews).

 The cameramen are therefore like the scaffolding of the game.
 They are the process itself.
 The consciousness of the game.
 The viewers won’t know anything about what’s happening in the game unless it appears in the cameramen’s sensory field, just like the only way we rationally know about anything in our lives is when it appears in our consciousness somehow.
-Anything in Survivor that happens beyond the cameras is kind of like an event in the game’s subconscious.
-It’s almost certainly affecting the game, but not in a way that the viewers could “know” unless some evidence appeared on camera.
-For viewers, the cameramen are like Immanuel Kant’s “process” of thinking that can never be observed objectively.
+Anything in Survivor that happens beyond the cameras is kind of like an event in the game’s unconscious.
+It might be affecting the game, but not in a way that the viewers could “know” unless some evidence appeared on camera.
+For viewers, the cameramen are like Immanuel Kant’s process of thinking that can never be observed objectively.

-Of course, this analogy is also flawed, because the players can actually see the cameramen, even if we the viewers can’t.
-When the players talk to the cameras, it’s presented to the viewers as if the players are talking to their own consciousnesses, but that’s not what’s actually happening.
-The players are talking to other people.
+Of course, this analogy is also flawed, because the players can see the cameramen, even if we the viewers can’t.
+When the players talk to the cameras during interviews, it’s presented to the viewers almost as if the players are talking into a mirror, but that’s not actually happening.
+The players are talking to other people, who are reacting to the things they say and talking back.
 That’s why it was so interesting to see this illusion break down during Vince’s invasion of the Vokai camp.

-Since the producers tell the players to ignore the cameramen, I think this falls under the “rules of Survivor”, even if it’s not overtly presented as a rule to the viewers.
-So I don’t think it would be ethical to physically use the cameramen in order to advance in the game, since this would violate the essence of “ignore the cameramen”.
-However, I think the fear among the players of breaking that rule is “inside” the game.
+I don’t think it would be ethical inside the game to physically use the cameramen in order to advance in the game, since the cameramen are technically “outside the game”.
+However, I think the fear among the players of breaking the rule of ignoring the cameramen is “inside” the game.
 I don’t see any difference between leveraging that fear as opposed to the fear of breaking any other rule in Survivor.
 Therefore, I don’t think there’s any problem with players manipulating the fear of the cameramen to help win the game.

 By the way, I noticed that the initials of “Island of the Idols” could be written “lol”.
 Maybe the producers are telling us something…